gbuesing/kmeans-clusterer/README.md

 kmedians = KMediansClusterer.run k, data, labels: labels, runs: 10
 ```

-k-medians uses the Manhattan distance measure instead of Euclidean distance
+k-medians uses the Manhattan distance measure instead of Euclidean distance,
 and calculates centroids via the median of points instead of the mean.